 - Smooth out the wrinkles, adjust the shape, and dry flat in the shade.
 Line dry is not recommended as the wet fabric may be stretched by its own weight.

 - Washing may cause slight deformation or distortion due to the nature of the fabric.

 The dryer can be used at a low-temperature setting (60℃ or lower).
 Please note, however, that repeated use of the dryer can damage the product. it is recommended to use the dryer only when necessary to prolong the product life.

 How to Remove Wrinkles

-Knit fabrics are less likely to wrinkle than woven fabrics, but if the wrinkles are noticeable, please iron the fabric.
+Knitted fabrics are less likely to wrinkle than woven ones, but if the wrinkles are noticeable, please iron the product.
 There is, however, a risk of fabric shrinkage if the fabric is continuously exposed to iron steam at an excessively high temperature.
 Please follow the precautions below when ironing.

 - Use a steam iron.

 - Always use the iron at a medium temperature (around 140°C to 160°C) setting or lower.